 National Security and Conducive to the Public Good

-The Home Office can revoke ILR on the ground that the person’s continued presence in the UK is not conducive to the public good.
-This is a broad ground that encompasses:
+The Home Office may revoke ILR on the ground that the person’s continued presence in the UK is not conducive to the public good.
+This ground encompasses involvement in terrorism, extremist activity, or associations with proscribed organisations; espionage or activities harmful to UK national interests; and certain cases involving serious organised crime.

-These cases are often dealt with through a separate, expedited process.
-Classified information may be used, and the normal procedural safeguards of the immigration appeals system may not apply in full.
-If you receive any notification from the Home Office in connection with national security concerns, seek specialist legal advice immediately.
+These cases are often handled through an expedited process.
+Classified information may be relied upon and the normal procedural safeguards of the immigration appeals system may not apply in full.
+Any notification from the Home Office in connection with national security concerns requires immediate specialist legal advice.

 Exclusion from the UK

-If the Home Office makes an order excluding a person from the UK on public interest grounds, their ILR is cancelled at the same time.
-Exclusion orders are rare but can be imposed without prior notice and are difficult to challenge.
+Where the Home Office makes an exclusion order on public interest grounds, ILR is cancelled at the same time.
+Exclusion orders are rare, may be imposed without prior notice, and are difficult to challenge.

 Proposed New Legislation: The Border Security, Asylum and Immigration Bill 2025